kyma-project/kyma/docs/getting-started/01-overview.md

 5. [Create the Redis service instance](#getting-started-create-a-service-instance-for-the-redis-service) (ServiceInstance CR) in the Namespace so you can bind it with the microservice and Function.
 6. [Bind the microservice to the Redis service](#getting-started-bind-the-redis-service-instance-to-the-microservice) by creating ServiceBinding and ServiceBindingUsage CRs.
 Send a sample order to its endpoint.
 Since it now uses the Redis storage, the order details will not be gone after you restart the microservice.
 7. [Connect Commerce mock](#getting-started-connect-an-external-application) as the external application.
-8. [Trigger the microservice](#getting-started-trigger-the-microservice-with-an-event) to react to the `order.deliverysent.v1` event from the Commerce mock.
+8. [Trigger the microservice](#getting-started-trigger-the-microservice-with-an-event) to react to the `order.deliverysent.v1` event from Commerce mock.
 Send the event, and then see if the microservice reacts to it and saves its details in the Redis database.
 9. [Create a Function](#getting-started-create-a-function) in the Namespace and repeat the microservice flow:
 - [Expose the Function](#getting-started-expose-the-function) through the APIRule CR on HTTP endpoints.
 This way it will be available for other services outside the cluster.
 - [Bind the Function to the Redis service](#getting-started-bind-a-redis-service-instance-to-the-function) by creating ServiceBinding and ServiceBindingUsage CRs.